ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/a-slave-society.md

 | 1860 | n/a | 1200 | 1400 | 1800 | 1600 | 1800 |

 \* Values are in dollars. n/a = not available.

+## Productivity and Labor Discipline
+- Economic pressures impacted *what slaves were experiencing.*
+- Attempt to manage day-by-day labor; quota system - slavemasters would purchase a slave, the slave would work for a year, and at the end of the year depending on production output would continue to raise quotas.
+- 2% annual increase in productivity of plantations.
+  - May not seem like a lot, but means a 4-fold level increase in production per slave.
+  - Tremendously productive system.
+- Back to the graph: highly planned and calculated, consciously and intentional.
+  - A difficult picture to reckon with, challenging how we think about the institution of slavery and the foundation for modern America.
+- We are not discussing the justifications; with this expansion, it's *a little bit embarrassing*.
+  - Embarrassed to explicitly put slavery in the Constitution.
+  - How to deal with this contradiction?
+How to justify a system like this?

+### The Paternalist Ethos and Justifications of Slavery
+- Variety of ways to justify claims.
+- Some were religious: looking for New Testament examples in the Bible to justify slavery.
+  - Many justifications did come from the Old Testament as well.
+  - One justification - carry a moral sin through lineage; story of Cane and Able as the Curse of Ham.
+- *Paternalist ethos*
+  - Ideas of *caring for the people*, protector status.
+  - A degree of separation even within this portrayal of separation
+    - Very present hierarchy.

+#### White Women and Southern Patriarchy
+> A man loves his children because they are weak, helpless, and dependent.
+He loves his wife for the similar reasons.
+- So to with slaves; paternalist ethos involves in Southern paternalist ethos.
+- A natural hierarchy based in gender; so to between races.
+- These natural similes of hierarchies were huge justifications for slaveowners.
+- Civilizational grounds: when was there a civilization that achieved greatness that did not practice slavery?
+  - It's never happened; Egypt, Greece, Rome, etc. all societies that utilized slavery as the foundation for what makes civilization possible.
+  - How to question?
+Based in wealth, natural hierarchies, and virtually permanent in society.

+### Pro Slavery Arguments
+- Not an embarrassment of slavemasters, but instead a point of pride.
+- Proudly forthright and public arguments made to justify the institution of slavery.
+  - No shame; argued to be a natural, right, and human system.
+- Counterarguments being made at the same time.

+### Abolition in the Americas
+- Defenses for hte economic and social system are being made.
+- Slave trade is banned in the US in 1808.
+  - Still happening through piracy, but it's much more difficult.
+- 1838, Britain bans slavery; pays out slavemasters as slaves become free.
+- 1831; publication of *The Liberator*, the most prominent liberation newspaper in the U.S.
+  - Tide of writing is growing and slaveowners are not shying away from this intellectual fight.
+- Hatian revolution; tide of abolitionist sentiment.
+  - First and only successful slave revolution in world history.
+  - Enslaved peoples of the French colony revolt, overthrow their masters, defeat them, and create a new nation of liberated slaves called *Haiti*.
+- Pro-slavery arguments were overwhelmingly defensive.